estan/mjc/README.md

 MiniJava Compiler Pages
 =======================

-These are the sources for the GitHub Pages website.
+These are the sources for the GitHub Pages website at http://estan.github.io/mjc/.